Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: DDOP-BASED MODELING AND ERROR CHARACTERIZATION

 \subsection{Simulation Setup}

-Firstly, we describe the common simulation setup in our experiments.
-The receiver is assumed to be located at $[41.3976^\circ, 2.1497^{\circ},60\mathrm{m}]$, corresponding to Barcelona, Spain.
-The simulated dataset is generated at 1 s resolution over 350 s.
-Satellite trajectories are generated from TLE data of the Orbcomm 108, and only single satellite pass geometry is considered.
+This subsection describes the common simulation setup in our experiments.
+The receiver is assumed to be located at $[41.3976^\circ, 2.1497^{\circ},60 \mathrm{m}]$, corresponding to Barcelona, Spain.
+Simulated Doppler observations are generated at a 1 s temporal resolution.
+The satellite trajectory is propagated from the TLE data of Orbcomm.
+Different single-satellite pass geometries are then considered depending on the specific experiment.
 Unless otherwise stated, all experiments are conducted using the simulation setup described above.
-To more clearly illustrate the relationship between positioning errors and the satellite’s orbital geometry, all positioning errors reported are expressed in the Radial-Transverse-Normal (RTN) coordinate frame.
-The frame is constructed with respect to the satellite that is closest to the user, following the procedure outlined in \Cref{fig:RTN}.
-In this coordinate frame, the T-axis points along the satellite’s direction of motion (i.e., the along-track direction), while the N-axis corresponds to the cross-track direction.
+Doppler measurements are generated from the noise-free model in (\ref{eqDopSigModel}) and corrupted with zero-mean Gaussian noise as in (\ref{eqDopShift}).
+The receiver state is estimated using the WLS algorithm described in \Cref{section:NLS}.